PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI4.md

 1. 'The proportion of actual positives (i.e, base rate) do not have to be equal across sensitive/protective groups'.

-Example: Research has shown that females are far more likely to suffer from breast cancer than males; 99% of breast cancer patients are female.
+Justification varying base rate: Research by Statistics Netherlands/Centraal Bureau has shown that heterosexual couples are far more likely to get married than homosexual couples; 80% of Dutch heterosexual couples are married, while only 20% of Dutch homosexual couples are married ([Source](https://www.nu.nl/lifestyle/2477849/homos-trouwen-minder-dan-heteros-.html)).
 A fair ML model should take this discrepancy, as a condition, into account.

 A. Separation: